reframejs/reframe/helpers/wildcard-api/readme.md

 You define functions on the server and Wildcard makes them callable in the browser.
 (Behind the curtain, Wildcard makes an HTTP request and serializes with JSON.)
 Creating a new API endpoint is as easy as creating a new function.

+With Wildcard,
+instead of creating a generic API, you create an API that is tailored to your client(s).
-Wildcard is ideal for rapid prototyping and quickly delivering an MVP and iterating on it.
+Which is ideal for rapid prototyping and quickly delivering an MVP and iterating on it.
 And, depending on the requirements, it can lead to improved productivity for large scale applications as well.

 #### Contents